 The registered agent you hire needs a physical location in the state where your business is.
 Why?
 Because a registered agent is the person or business officially designated to accepts state and legal documents on behalf of your business.
 It is also required that your registered agent has a physical street address (a P.O.
 Box will not suffice), where they can be reached during normal business hours.

 When running a business, you deal with a lot.
 The last thing you need to worry about is business entity compliance issues with the state.
-Your registered agent should do this for you.
+Professional registered agent services should track this for you.
 A hired registered agent service will receive notification from the state, and should have a way notifying you in turn quickly, so that your business can remain in good standing with the state and avoid costly fees and penalties.

 Instant access to your documents